SteveCastle/react-wraith/README.md

 ## ✨ Features

-• **One-liner drop-in** – wrap any JSX and instantly get a canvas version rendered on top.
-• **Zero config defaults** – bloom + noise out of the box.
+• **HTML to 3D texture conversion** – automatically captures DOM content as WebGL textures
+• **Multiple shader effects** – bloom, pixelation, glitch, noise, chromatic aberration, and more
-• **Configurable post-processing pipeline** – enable/disable and tweak popular effects (bloom, noise, dot-screen, glitch, pixelation, scanline, chromatic aberration).
+• **Configurable post-processing pipeline** – enable/disable and customize any effect
-• **DOM margin support** – keeps the Three.js plane perfectly aligned with your original layout.
-• **TypeScript first** – full typings for all effect options.
+• **TypeScript first** – full typings for all effect options
+• **Alpha software** – expect positioning quirks and delayed updates

+---

+## ⚠️ Current Limitations

+This is alpha software with known issues:

+- **Element positioning** may be slightly off in some layouts
+- **Updates are not real-time** - content changes require texture re-rendering
+- **Interactive elements** work but positioning may be approximate
+- **Performance** is not yet optimized for production use

 ---